darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part3_prometheus.md

 ![]({{.StaticRoot}}grafana_prometheus/app_from_traces.png)

-You may found it interesting because u get auto generated dashboard just because your app is connected to tracing.
+You may find it interesting because u get auto generated dashboard just because your app is connected to tracing.
 It has strong limitations of needing low cardinality used tracing span names though, if some application breaks this rule, it needs to be excluded from metrics generator usage.

 {{ critical `turn off metrics generator is you are not needing trace apm dashboard, that will save you some used RAM` }}

-Additionally dashboard graphs can be even generated from [traceql metrics](https://grafana.com/docs/tempo/latest/metrics-from-traces/metrics-queries/), which can be useful in tricky tracing searches.
-They aren't again useful for average every day usage because performance demand is too high there.
+Additionally, dashboard graphs can be even generated from [traceql metrics](https://grafana.com/docs/tempo/latest/metrics-from-traces/metrics-queries/), which can be useful in tricky tracing searches.
+They aren’t again useful for average everyday usage because performance demand is too high there.
 Only Metrics based dashboards are performance efficient to be navigated plentifully.

 # Articles updates